MicrosoftDocs/win32/desktop-src/medfound/mesourceratechangerequested.md

-﻿---
+---
-Description: 'Raised by a media source to request a new playback rate.
-The application should call IMFRateControl::SetRate with the requested rate.
-A media source might raise this event if it cannot continue playback at the current rate.' ms.assetid: '705e5a79-836b-417b-a7ed-c733572f6905'
+Description: Raised by a media source to request a new playback rate.
+The application should call IMFRateControlSetRate with the requested rate.
+A media source might raise this event if it cannot continue playback at the current rate. ms.assetid: 705e5a79-836b-417b-a7ed-c733572f6905
 title: MESourceRateChangeRequested event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MESourceRateChangeRequested event

 Raised by a media source to request a new playback rate.
-The application should call [**IMFRateControl::SetRate**](imfratecontrol-setrate.md) with the requested rate.
+The application should call [**IMFRateControl::SetRate**](/windows/win32/mfidl/nf-mfidl-imfratecontrol-setrate?branch=master) with the requested rate.
 A media source might raise this event if it cannot continue playback at the current rate.

 ## Event values

-Possible values retrieved from [**IMFMediaEvent::GetValue**](imfmediaevent-getvalue.md) include the following.
+Possible values retrieved from [**IMFMediaEvent::GetValue**](/windows/win32/mfobjects/nf-mfobjects-imfmediaevent-getvalue?branch=master) include the following.